Marine-Science-and-Technology-Lab/MQS_Control/README.md

 # Arduino
 The Arduino code is listed under the MQS_Robot_Control folder.
 It contains the base code as well as needed header files for interpriting and queuing xbee messages.
 The base code has two control methods, ROS (default) and RC transmitter.
-The arduino code only reads data from either the Xbee hardware series (UART/ RX 0) and executes servo commands.
+The arduino code only reads data from either the Xbee hardware serial (UART/ RX 0) or from the RC hardware serial (RX5)  and executes servo commands.
 No functionality to send back messages is currently implimented, however, the location where it could be done is commented in the code.

 # ROS
-The ROS code is listed in the mqs folder (built, devel, and src are holdovers that did not get properly deleted in the last push, they will be in future updates).
+The ROS code is listed in the mqs folder.
 Download the entire folder in a catkin_workspace and catkin_make to set up the ROS system.
 Current working packages are: mocap_base, mocap_qualysis, xbee, and xbox.
 All other packages are not fully built.
 See description of each package below